wavestoweather/Rolling-Zonalization/README.md

 - make
 - C compiler to build Python extensions
-- Python 3 with packages listed in [`requirements.txt`](requirements.txt) (the specified versions were used during development, older/newer versions may or may not work)
+- Python 3 with packages listed in [`requirements.txt`](requirements.txt).
+The specified versions together with Python 3.9 were used during development, older/newer versions may or may not work.
+Note that setuptools<70.0.0 is affected by a [security vulnerability](https://github.com/advisories/ghsa-cx63-2mw6-8hw5).

 ### Data Download, Processing and Plots